samchienyijhong/Automation-IRPAppointmentAlarm/README.md

-# JUST AN IRP APPOINTMENT MAKER 🤡
+# JUST AN IRP APPOINTMENT MAKER (No longer usable 🥲)

 ## Only work for non family application with passport ID